 In the same box is a larger piece of thick construction paper.
 On it is a hand-colored drawing, showing patriotic symbols like an eagle, the American flag and a G.I. fighting man of the WWII era.
 These would have been handed out or sold to servicemen to send home.
 On the back there is a short note, also written in pencil.

 It says, “Mr. and Mrs. Murphy, From a foxhole in France I wish you a very merry Xmas.
 Love, Walter.”

 My mother had no idea who this would have been.
 She was 15 in 1944.
 Our only fighting serviceman during that war from my mother’s side was her brother-in-law.
 By that Christmas he had been on many harrowing missions in action over North Africa and the Mediterranean.
 He was part of the first American unit to bomb Europe and took part in the Berlin Airlift after the war.
 Later, he commanded a squadron of KC-135 Stratotankers under the Strategic Air Command.
-His son fought with the Special Forces in the jungles of Viet Nam.
+His son fought with the 101st Airborne in the jungles of Viet Nam.

 My father was 16 in 1944.
-His youngest uncle was in the Submarine Service in the Pacific and told REALLY harrowing stories at his brother’s funeral.
+His youngest uncle was in the Submarine Service in the Pacific and told seriously harrowing stories at his brother’s funeral.
 My dad’s own service included air patrols as a navigator and radio man over the Arctic Circle during the 1950s.
 His colorblindness kept him from being a pilot.
 That’s him in the backseat of this F-89D Scorpion.